Member of the WIDA Consortium since 2011.

 • ACCESS for ELLs Online is administered for English learners (ELs) in Grades 1-12.
 ELs in Grades 1-3 continue to take the Writing domain in paper booklets.

-• Kindergarten and Alternate ACCESS for ELLs remain paper-based assessments.
+• Kindergarten and WIDA Alternate ACCESS remain paper-based assessments.

 • ELs with special needs may take ACCESS for ELLs Paper if indicated in their IEP or 504 Plan.